prashantRmishra/MachineCoding/solidprinciple/SingleResponsibility/Readme.md

 ```
 ---

-*Note: All the 3 classes now follow the Single Responsibility Principle, thus following both the definitions*
+*Note: All the 3 classes now follow the Single Responsibility Principle, thus following both definitions*

 When creating classes or any software component keep in mind: **Aim for high cohesion and loose coupling**